Form of Government: Socialist republic

 |China||1 353||M US$||2008|

 Tourism.
-Tourism provides employment for 200 000 people and accounts for 40% of the country’s revenues.
-Most of the tourists who visit Cuba come from Canada, UK, Spain and Italy.
-Connections with the US resumed in 2015.
+Tourism provides employment for 200 000 people and accounted for 40% of the country’s revenues before the COVID-19 pandemic.
+Most of the tourists who visit Cuba come from Canada, the European Union, Russia, Mexico and the United Kingdom.
+Connections with the US resumed in 2015 and were then interrupted in 2019, by decision of the Trump administration.

 |Civil aviation, km flown||22 200 000||km flown||2006|